Humza-Wani/Hypothesis_Testing-WIth_R/README.md

 # Hypothesis_Testing-WIth_R
-This a R souce code for hypothesis testing.
-In this repo we are using a Buyer-ratio csv data set and analyse our hypothesis by applying a chi-Square test for goodness of fit on the assumption on given proportions in the data.
-A practice data set (buyer ratio) is also attached.
+This a R souce codes for hypothesis testing.
+In this repo we are using a different csv data sets and analyse our hypothesis by applying a chi-Square,proportion and t  tests for  the assumption on given datasets.
+Various practice data set are also attached.